TBDA-Classes/2025G2/frontend/README.md

 # Frontend Setup Guide

-This is a [Next.js](https://nextjs.org) dashboard for monitoring CNC machine data.
+This is a [Next.js](https://nextjs.org) dashboard for monitoring numerical machine data.

 ---